pabloiyu/pabloiyu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Pablo Iyu Guerrero.
 I work as an AI Engineer at Aleph Alpha.
+I graduated in Summer of 2024 from my Master's in Computational Physics from the University of Edinburgh.